 Knowledge power also encompasses an experience of your daily surroundings, rich as they are with information.
 Novels in addition to newspapers broaden your perspective.
 Creative thinking and innovative risk-taking allow you to see “beyond the box.”
 Intuition and inventive decision-making hold more weight than the faint memory of a college curriculum.
 Include on your list of knowledge powers your attentiveness, degree of open-mindedness, and willingness to learn.

 Relationship Power (RP).
-Relationship strengths are becoming increasingly important in every sphere of life, especially the business world.
-Lean companies dependent on teamwork for results can no longer afford to downplay the significance of listening skills and sensitivity.
-The need for a kinder, gentler working environment is not a fad; it’s a bottom-line necessity.
+Relationship strengths are important in every sphere of life.
+Companies dependent on teamwork for results can no longer afford to downplay the significance of listening skills and sensitivity.
+The need for an energizing and inclusive work environment is not a fad; it’s a bottom-line necessity.

-Likewise, communities, families and partnerships of all sorts demand enhanced communication skills.
-Societies around the world have witnessed major shifts in husband-wife, parent-child, boyfriend-girlfriend, manager-employee and doctor-patient roles.
-Whereas people entering these relationships once had a preconceived idea of how to act and what to expect, such clarity no longer exists.
+Communities, families and partnerships of all sorts demand enhanced communication skills.
+Cultures around the world have witnessed major shifts in husband-wife, parent-child, boyfriend-girlfriend, manager-employee and doctor-patient expectations.
+People entering these relationships once had a preconceived idea of how to act and what to expect.
+This clarity no longer exists.

-With this in mind, include on your list of relationship powers the desire to listen; the ability to hear emotion as well as content; the willingness to understand, articulate, and use emotions as information; and the capacity to offer empathy, compassion, positive energy, and respect.
+With this in mind, include on your list of relationship powers the desire to listen, allowing others to express emotion, taking time to understand, compassion, patience, positive energy, and respect.
+What else helps you build strong relationships?

 Inner Power (IP).
 This form of power, although the most important of them all, is the most difficult to describe.
 Religious literature often portrays these strengths as the presence of calm and the ability to love all living creatures.
 Other inner powers are the capacity to receive love, excitement about being alive, and the drive to fight for personal truths.
 Love, coupled with the courage and commitment to stand up for one’s beliefs, provides a foundation for other strengths.
-If devotion is the focus of your daily activities, you will feel in control of your life.
-And if your dauntless dedication touches others and stirs their hearts, you just may be able to change the world.
+Generosity, inspiring others, contentment with self, and peace of mind could be on your list.
 Fun, too, is an inner power, since lightness, mirth, and a frisky nature attract life’s greatest riches.

 Your inventory will consist of three lists–one for KP, one for RP, and one for IP.

 1. In each category, list at least five of your strengths.
-Include all “bad habits” that have the potential to reap a positive reward.
+Consider your “bad habits” that have the potential to reap a positive reward.
 If you act without thinking and make a lot of mistakes, for example, you might be a great risk-taker or big-picture thinker.
-I often steal the center of attention from my friends.
-And although I am trying to be more conscious of this behavior, I also recognize that it gives me the courage to speak in front of hundreds of people.
-Since personal traits have different appearances and effects depending on external circumstances, do not be too quick to write off any aspect of yourself.
+If you love attention, you might interrupt people but you are the one called on to deliver presentations.
+Since personal traits have different appearances and effects depending on circumstances, do not be too quick to write off any aspect of yourself.

-If you have trouble coming up with five strengths in any category, try to figure out why.
+Note: If you have trouble coming up with five strengths in any category, try to figure out why.
 Did someone once tell you that it is vain to acknowledge your strengths?
-As a child, did you believe that sounding conceited was wrong?
+As a child, were you cautioned about sounding conceited if you told people what you were good at?
 Do you realize that a common definition of conceit is, “the excessive appreciation of one’s worth or virtue”?
-Regardless of what you thought as a child, begin now to excessively appreciate your worth, to unabashedly claim your powers.
+Regardless of what you thought as a child, begin now to excessively appreciate your worth.

 2. Ask others for input, and add these strengths to your lists.
 Other people–friends, your partner, a coworker, your boss, even casual acquaintances–may see inspiring aspects in you that you yourself have overlooked or misinterpreted.
 For example, one of my clients thinks that “doing nothing” means he is lazy.
 I see him as willing to take time to rest and reflect.